 Creating an exemplar eco-school for Hampshire

-- Aiming to achieve BREEAM Excellent
+- BREEAM Excellent

-- Creating over 400 new school places
+- Creates over 400 new school places

-By aligning with the schools high standards for environmental sustainability and quality, we were able to create an environment where children will learn and flourish which is aspirational, inclusive and joyful.
+By aligning with the school’s high standards for environmental sustainability and quality, we were able to create an environment where children will learn and flourish which is aspirational, inclusive and joyful.

 As with all Willmott Dixon projects, we aim to leave a lasting positive legacy in our local communities, on this project we are providing 140 apprenticeship weeks working on the project.

 Richard Poulter, Managing Director said: “We are delighted to construct one of the most sustainable schools in Hampshire, creating a fantastic learning environment for generations to come.”